aybukekraca/platform-voting-apps/README.md

 This isn't an example of a properly architected perfectly designed distributed app... it's just a simple example of the various types of pieces and languages you might see (queues, persistent data, etc), and how to deal with them in Docker at a basic level.

+## Assessment CI

+This fork is used as the assessment’s CI repository.
+GitHub Actions workflows build container images, publish them to AWS ECR (eu-west-2) using immutable `sha-*` tags, and trigger deployment via Argo CD from a separate GitOps configuration repository.

+Infrastructure provisioning (Terraform) and deployment configuration (GitOps) are maintained in separate repositories as part of the assessment deliverables.